DmxLarchey/Kruskal-Veldman/README.md

     - we required the decidability of `X : nat → rel₁ A` (but not of `R` !!);
     - which was due to the constraint of the implementation choice of the evaluation as a Coq function;
-    - this is now converted a relation and the decidability assumption can then be dropped.
+    - this is now converted a relation, and the decidability requirement has been be dropped.

 In the current project, via heavy factorization, proof scripts cleanup and suitable abstraction, we think that we provide a much better reference